ironhack-labs/lab-react-ironcontacts/README.md

 The producer also would like to remove some of their contacts.
 Implement a _Delete_ button on each row of your `<table>` that will let the user remove the contact they clicked.

 When they click, you should get the `id` of that actor and use it to remove the contact from the array.
-Remember to update the state variable holding the contacts, after you remove the contact!
+Remember to update the state variable holding the contacts after you remove the contact!

-At the end of this iteration, your app may look like this (after playing a little bit with the _Delete_ button):
+When done, your app should look like this (after playing a little bit with the _Delete_ button):

 <details>
   <summary> Check image inside </summary>